ORCA interface

 Examples

-The ORCA interface is quite flexible. orcasimpleinput and orcablocks keyword arguments (accepts single or multi-line strings) have to be provided and these keywords define what the ORCA-inputfile looks like.
+The ORCA interface is very flexible. orcasimpleinput and orcablocks keyword arguments (accepts single or multi-line strings) have to be provided and these keywords define what the ORCA-inputfile looks like.
 This means that you can completely control what type of electronic structure method should be used by ORCA including choosing aspects such as basis set, convergence and grid settings etc. The geometry block will be added to the inputfile by ASH.
 Note that ASH handles aspects such as telling ORCA what orbitals to read as well as parallelization.

 Warning